 In January 2021 a few ideas have been thrown around the state legislature including increases to the personal income tax and sales tax.
 PA does NOT have a revenue problem, PA has a spending problem.
 Fiscal responsibility is greatly needed in PA.
 We have the highest gas tax nationally, as well as other taxes.
 We are constantly told we need this new tax or new tolls to pay for roads, state police, school's etc. Most of those taxes end up being used to fill gaps in the budget.
 The $108 million dollars from the Federal Cares Act that we received should have gone to renters and homeowners, instead it was used to fill a gap in the State's Department of Corrections budget.
 The State made it almost impossible for Pennsylvanian's to get the help they desperately needed.
 So instead they moved the money to fill gaps in their own budget.

-As a Woman, Women's Rights are important to me.
+As a woman, Women's Rights are important to me.
 I don't feel any Government has a right to legislate a women's reproductive system.
-As a Libertarian I see this relating to Individual Rights and I like to compare it to the Covid Vaccine.
+As a liberty minded person, I see this relating to Individual Rights and I like to compare it to the Covid Vaccine.
 I would not support a Government mandate to force vaccination as I see it as a personal choice as I would not support a Government mandate or law that limits a woman's right to make her own decisions in her health.
 And, although I understand the argument of how these practices are funded, and am open to ideas of how that could be rectified, I personally fear that defunding outright could be used as a blockade against those who couldn't afford proper care that could be too detrimental to not only the people directly involved, but also the community as a whole.

 As Lt.
 Governor I will serve as the Chair of the Board of Pardon's where I will focus my attention on full and complete pardons for all non-violent offenders.
 Pennsylvania's crime rate is 3.1 incidents per 1000 people.
 We have incarcerated 47,000 people on any given day in Pennsylvania Correctional facilities.
 45% of the state prison systems, and 63% in the county prison system, are non-violent offenders consisting of drug or property crimes.
 Non-violent crimes include DUI, shoplifting, petty theft, fraud, embezzlement, drug possession, prescription drug crimes, public intoxication, or traffic violations.
 These non-violent crimes do not result in the physical harm of others or attempting to harm others.
 In 2019 the Attorney General intended to launch an investigation into the use and subsequent release of non-violent offenders in accordance with the Clean Slate Act.
 There is currently no more information on this investigation.